Optimal transport for a novel event description at hadron colliders: Results

-Since pileup conditions at hadron colliders can be subject to change during data taking, a robust pileup mitigation algorithm is required to show stable performance with respect to the number of pileup interactions in a wide range of values.
-In addition, for it to correctly work when applied to collision data, it must perform equally well for different kinds of simulated processes.

-In order to check the stability of our algorithm, we evaluate our model on W$+$jets events, generated with a uniform distribution in the number of primary vertices, NPV, ranging from 0 to 200, and compute the JER as a function of the number of pileup interactions.
-The results of this study are shown in Fig. \ref{fig:vspu}.
-The performance of \textsc{TOTAL} is found to be stable and consistently better than \textsc{PUPPI} across the entire NPV spectrum.
-This testifies the flexibility of the network, which is able to adapt to pileup scenarios and simulated processes different from the ones it experienced during the training step.
+A robust pileup mitigation algorithm is required to show stable performance with respect to various physics processes and to the number of pileup interactions in a wide range of values, since pileup conditions can change during data-taking.
+To check the stability of our algorithm, we evaluate our model on W$+$jets events generated with a uniform distribution in the number of primary vertices, NPV, ranging from 0 to 200, and compute the JER as a function of the number of pileup interactions.
+In Fig. \ref{fig:vspu}, the performance of \textsc{TOTAL} is found to be stable and consistently better than \textsc{PUPPI} across the entire NPV spectrum.
+This testifies to the ability of the network to adapt to pileup scenarios and processes different from the ones experienced during training.